smartdealmind/earningsjr/REBRAND_TO_EARNINGSJR.md

 This will create a new worker named `earningsjr-api` (from `wrangler.toml`).

 **After deployment:**
-- Your API will be at: `https://earningsjr-api.YOUR_SUBDOMAIN.workers.dev`
+- Your API will be at: `https://api.earningsjr.com` (custom domain)
+- Also available at: `https://earningsjr-api.YOUR_SUBDOMAIN.workers.dev` (workers.dev URL)
-- Update CORS origins in code if needed
+- CORS origins are already configured in code

 ---